pouyabey/enterprise-active-directory-helpdesk-lab/README.md

 ## Project Overview

-This project is a hands-on Windows Server and Active Directory home lab designed to simulate common entry-level Help Desk and IT Support tasks in a small enterprise environment.
+This project is a Windows Server and Active Directory home lab designed to simulate common entry-level Help Desk and IT Support tasks in a small business environment.

-The goal of this lab is to practice building a Windows domain environment, creating Active Directory users and groups, organizing resources with OUs, and configuring shared folders with department-based permissions.
+The lab includes setting up a domain controller, creating Active Directory users and security groups, organizing resources with OUs, and configuring department-based shared folders with Share and NTFS permissions.

-This lab is built for practicing real-world Help Desk tasks such as user management, group-based access control, and Windows file sharing.

 ---

 ## Lab Environment

-- VMware Workstation / VirtualBox
+- VMware Workstation
 - Windows Server 2025
-- Windows 11 Pro
 - Active Directory Domain Services
 - DNS
 - File Sharing